Texas Post Oak

 Also known as Iron Wood

-A small but fierce tree found growing in the Texas Post Oak Savannah, a staple of the Texan landscape.
+A fierce tree found growing in the Texas Post Oak Savannah, Post Oak is a staple of the Texan landscape.
 This wood is hard, hard as a Texas Ranger faced with lawlessness, or possibly batting against Nolan Ryan in 1981.

 Character